Treats skin cancer (melanoma) that has spread or cannot be removed by surgery.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to vemurafenib, or if you are pregnant.
+You should not receive this medicine if you have had an allergic reaction to ipilimumab.

 How to Use This Medicine